9th-circle/Anathema.Vectors/README.md

 ##### SWIZZLES_ENABLED

 - Combining different subsets of a vector's components, possibly out of order, ie vec3.xy
+- When combined with THREED_ENABLED, significantly increases binary size.

 ##### COLOURS_ENABLED

-- Scalar and swizzle aliases for RGBA in the place of XYZW
+- Scalar and swizzle aliases for RGBA in the place of XYZW.
+- When combined with THREED_ENABLED, significantly increases binary size.

 ##### COMPLEX_ENABLED